anshuparik/API-Automation-Testing-Using-Jmeter-Keyword-Driven-Framework/README.md

 User-Defined Global Variables – Put variables that apply to all the environments, you can also add multiple user-defined variables.

 ![image](https://github.com/user-attachments/assets/db9041c0-4e88-462d-81b1-17fc0c99d3e8)

-You can add multiple include controller as per requirements.
+You can add multiple Include controller as per requirements.
 Whatever name you provide include controller same name needs to be put in CSV.
 All the JMX are available under Test_Files folder.
 You can put path as shown in picture else you can use absolute path.